-We offer two additional qualifications to our A Level courses, EPQ and Core Maths.
+We offer two additional qualifications to our A Level courses, Extended Project Qualification (EPQ) and Core Maths.
 These can fit alongside your choice of A Level subjects.
 You can find our further information about these options when you come in for your interview.

-You will learn skills that are highly valued in Higher Education, such as research, developing arguments, and organisation and presentation skills.
+You will learn skills that are highly valued in Higher Education, such as research, developing arguments, organisation and presentation skills.

 The EPQ carries UCAS points and is highly regarded by many universities.
 It can’t be used against a grade offer (such as AAA) but some universities may offer an alternative for candidates studying the EPQ (such as ABB instead of AAB).

-The skills developed in the study of mathematics are increasingly important in the workplace and in higher education; studying Core Maths will help you keep up these essential skills.
-Most students who study maths after GCSE improve their career choices and increase their earning potential.
+The skills developed in the study of Mathematics are increasingly important in the workplace and in Higher Education; studying Core Maths will help you keep up these essential skills.
+Most students who study Maths after GCSE improve their career choices and increase their earning potential.

 The course has been designed to maintain and develop real-life maths skills.
 Unlike A Level Maths, where there is an emphasis on algebra and purely abstract mathematical thought, with Core Maths the focus is instead on using Maths in real contexts, such as interpreting data from the media and personal finance.
 The emphasis on problem solving and modelling supports the study of other A Level subjects – in particular, business, economics, geography, PE, psychology and science.